The Workplace Consequences of Personal Failings (Psalm 73)Bible Commentary / Produced by TOW Project

 Psalm 73 depicts a four-fold journey of temptation and faithfulness, playing it out in the psalmist's work.
 In the first stage he acknowledges that God’s favorable judgment is a source of strength.
 “Truly God is good to the upright, to those who are pure in heart” (Psalms 73:1).
 Yet quickly (stage two) he becomes tempted to forsake God’s ways.
-“But as for me,” he says, “my feet had almost stumbled and my feet had nearly slipped, for I was envious of the arrogant” (Ps.
+“But as for me,” he says, “my feet had almost stumbled; my steps had nearly slipped.
+For I was envious of the arrogant” (Ps.
 73:2).
 He finds himself preoccupied with the apparent success of the wicked, which he describes in obsessive detail over the next ten verses.
 He notes in particular those who “speak with malice” and “threaten oppression” (Ps.
 73:8).
 In his envy, he begins to think his own integrity had been pointless, “All in vain I have kept my heart clean” (Ps.
 73:13) he says, noting that he has come to the edge of joining the wicked himself (Ps.
 73:14-15).

 At the last minute, however he goes “into the sanctuary of God,” meaning he begins to “perceive” things from God’s point of view (Ps.
 73: 17).
 He sees that God will make the wicked “fall to ruin” (Ps.
 73:18).
 This begins the third stage, in which he sees that the success of people who lack integrity is only temporary.
 All of them eventually “are destroyed in a moment,” and become “like a dream when one awakes” (Ps.
 73:19-20).
 He realizes that when he was thinking of joining the wicked he had been “stupid and ignorant” (Ps.
 73:22).
 In the fourth stage, he re-commits himself to God’s ways.
-“I am continually with you,” he says, and “you guide me with your counsel” (Ps.
+“I am continually with you,” he says, and “You guide me with your counsel” (Ps.
 73:23, 24).

 Do we also follow this four-stage journey to some degree?
 We also may begin with integrity and faithfulness to God.
 Then we see that others seem to be getting away with deception and oppression.
 Sometimes we become impatient with how long God is taking to execute his judgment.
 While God tarries, the wicked seem to be “always at ease,” and “they increase in riches,” while the upright seem to be “plagued and punished” by the unfairness of life (Ps.
 73:12, 14).
 But the timing of God’s judgment is God’s business, not ours.
 In fact, because we are not perfect ourselves, let us not be eager for God to judge the wicked.